AlexanderSchuetz97/jni-simple/README.md

 very cumbersome and poorly documented.
 The other is to provide the JVM on the linker path so ldd can find it, but I have never seen this occur in the real world either.

-This crate is developed for the more common use case that the JVM is available somewhere on the system and leaves it up to the user of the crate to write the necessary code to find and load the JVM.
+This crate is developed for the more common use case that the JVM is available somewhere on the system.
+It leaves it up to the user of the crate to write the necessary code to find and load the JVM.

-This allows for maximum flexibility when writing a launcher app which for example may first download a JVM from the internet.
+This allows for maximum flexibility when writing a launcher app which, for example, may first download and extract a JVM from the internet.
-As should be obvious, when writing a native library that does not launch the JVM itself and is loaded by `System.load` or `System.loadLibrary` then this is irrelevant.
+As should be obvious, when writing a native library (cdylib) that does not launch the JVM itself and is instead loaded by `System.load` or `System.loadLibrary` then this is irrelevant.

 ## Features